 Several meanings exist for this flower, including mental purity, faith, knowledge, beauty, and grace.
 It’s also known as the “Womb of the World” since it has significance and popularity worldwide.
 The flower goes through a daily cycle of life, death and then reemerges the next day just as beautiful and stronger than ever.
 In the religion of Hinduism, the white lotus flower stands for both beauty and non-attachment.

 White Lotus Flower Symbolism

-The ability of the flower to continue to come back regardless of circumstances is one reason why it symbolizes faith and strength.
-We are all born, and all suffer some kind of setbacks, just like the flower.
+The ability of the flower to continue to come back regardless of circumstances is one reason it symbolizes faith and strength.
+We are all born and all suffer some kind of setbacks, just like the flower.
 It spiritually symbolizes enlightenment since the flower is found in the muddy waters, but then it buds and eventually turns into a beautiful white lotus flower.

-The symbolism also is found within the flower heart when it’s fully opened.
-A fully opened white lotus flower heart symbolizes purity of the soul.
+The symbolism also is found within the flower’s heart when it’s fully opened.
+A fully opened white lotus flower heart symbolizes the purity of the soul.
 The belief is that a person should have a good heart and soul and aim to reach the same beauty as the flower itself.
 This flower goes through hardships in the beginning but eventually turns into a beautiful flower full of life.
-It’s hard not to see how people have found this flower to signify the human race and all of the positive and negative aspects of life.
+It’s hard not to see how people have found this flower to signify the human race and all the positive and negative aspects of life.